Chandan9898Kumar/maching_coding/src/JavaScript/DESIGN_PATTERN/DESIGN_PATTERN.md

 The State Pattern is valuable in various scenarios, including:

-**Workflow Management:** Managing the workflow of an application with different states and transitions, such as order processing or approval workflows.
+**Workflow Management:** In a workflow system, tasks can be in different states (e.g., pending, in progress, completed).
+The State Pattern can help manage transitions between these states and define behaviors specific to each state.

 **Game Development:** Implementing game character behaviors that change based on game states, such as "idle," "attacking," or "defending."